 This group is for carers of those looking after someone newly diagnosed with dementia and runs in partnership with the West London Mental Health Trust Cognitive Impairment and Dementia Service (CIDS).

-The 2nd cohort of this group is meeting on 3rd Wednesday of month from 10:30am-12pm at St Vincent’s House, 49 Queen Caroline St, W6 9QH.
-Download a flyer with the programme of upcoming sessions here.
+The next group of five sessions start on Wednesday 22 May 2019 from 10:30am-12pm and will be at St Vincent’s House, 49 Queen Caroline Street, W6 9QH.
+Map here.

 Carers of people with learning disabilities: